“Billboards promising easy immigration to Canada, Australia, New Zealand and the UK jut out through ample mustard fields.

 Category Language, Middle-Class India, Maternal Memory

-Grid Sight Gagandeep recently became a Patwati.
-3 years probation and then permanent.
-He took me to his tin roof office, made with plywood partitions.
-Turning on an inverter, he pointed a remote towards an AC vent that was too split between two rooms with plywood, half the vent here, half there.
-We only have permission for a fan so we put together money and installed this, he explained.
+Gagandeep recently became a Patwari.
+“Three years’ probation, then I’m permanent,” he said.
+He led me into his tin‑roof office, a small space carved out by plywood partitions.
+Switching on an inverter, he pointed a remote at an AC vent awkwardly split between two rooms—half here, half there.
+“We were only allowed a fan, so we pooled money with the office next door and installed this,” he explained.